 Bailly Lapierre Crémant de Bourgogne Reserve Brut

 - origin: Burgundy, France

 - varietal: Chardonnay, Pinot Noir

 - alcohol: 12.0%

 Victorine De Chastenay Rose Brut Crémant De Bourgogne

 - type: rosé, sparkling

 - alcohol: 12.5%

-If you’re a sparkling wine lover, but Champagne scares you off because of its price tag, then Crémant is an excellent alternative for you.
-It’s of high quality with delicate bubbles, matches many foods, and is much more affordable.
+If you are a sparkling wine lover, but Champagne scares you off because of its price tag, then Crémant is an excellent alternative for you.
+It is high-quality with delicate bubbles, matches many foods, and is much more affordable.
 So when looking for a great French sparkler, consider buying a bottle of Crémant.